gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

 *tolfactor_vt* (float)
-    If the velocity dispersion vt is not 0, the masses corresponding to a channel maps are spread along the whole cube in the velocity axis following a Gaussian distribution. tolfactor_vt parameter truncates the gaussian distribution at vt*tolfactor_vt in order to make the computation substatially faster.
+    If the velocity dispersion vt is not 0, the masses corresponding to a channel maps are spread along the whole cube in the velocity axis following a Gaussian distribution. tolfactor_vt parameter truncates the Gaussian distribution at vt*tolfactor_vt in order to make the computation substatially faster.
 A low tolfactor_vt can result in a warning reporting an underestimation of the total mass of the model.